jmichault/rf_gpio/README.md

 * wl101-341 + wl102-341, superheterodine 433 mhz, seen at aliexpress at € 1.
 the receiver has a better sensation than the previous one.

+Note: For good results, the receiver must be protected against parasites emitted by the raspberry-pi.
+For testing, you can use an aluminum foil placed in a sheet of paper folded half.

 ## recognized equipment:
 was successfully tested:
 * Entries kyg (asin: b07dpmpvw1, marked intertek, views on amazon) (known as"impuls")